Reviewed by: Eleanor Fairford, Full Governing Body, 26th September 2022

 To meet half-termly with designated governor to discuss safeguarding.

-Ensure that relevant paperwork is copied and filed before being transferred to a pupil’s new school.
+Ensure that relevant paperwork is copied and filed before being transferred to a pupil’s new school within 5 days.

 Promote educational outcomes by sharing about welfare, safeguarding and child protection issues information regarding vulnerable children with teachers and leadership staff.